-- A <property-LHS-declaration> containing the keyword Let is a property let declaration. - A <property-LHS-declaration> containing the keyword Set is a property set declaration. - Each property declaration MUST have a procedure name that is different from the name of any other module variable, module constant, enum member name, external procedure, <functiondeclaration>, or <subroutine-declaration> that is defined within the same module. - Each property-get-declaration> in a module MUST have a different name. - Each property let declaration in a module MUST have a different name. - Each property set declaration in a module MUST have a different name. - Within a module at a common procedure name can be shared by a property-get-declaration>, a property let declaration, and a property set declaration. - Within a module all property declaration that share a common procedure name MUST have equivalent parameter-list> elements including the number of <positional-parameters>, <optional-parameters> and <param-array> elements, the name value of each corresponding parameter, the declared type of each corresponding parameter, and the actual <parameter-mechanism> used for each corresponding parameter.
-However, corresponding <optional-param> elements can differ in the presence and data value of their <default-value> elements and as can whether or not the <parameter-mechanism> is implicitly specified or explicitly specified. - The declared type of a <property-LHS-declaration> is the declared type of its <value-param> element. - The declared type of a property set declaration MUST be Object, Variant, or a named class. - If the <value-param> of a property-LHS-declaration> does not have a <parameter-mechanism> element or has a <parameter-mechanism> consisting of the keyword ByRef, it has the same meaning as if it instead had a <parameter-mechanism> element consisting of the keyword ByVal.
+- A <property-LHS-declaration> containing the keyword Let is a property let declaration. - A <property-LHS-declaration> containing the keyword Set is a property set declaration. - Each property declaration MUST have a procedure name that is different from the name of any other module variable, module constant, enum member name, external procedure, <functiondeclaration>, or <subroutine-declaration> that is defined within the same module. - Each <property-get-declaration> in a module MUST have a different name. - Each property let declaration in a module MUST have a different name. - Each property set declaration in a module MUST have a different name. - Within a module at a common procedure name can be shared by a <property-get-declaration>, a property let declaration, and a property set declaration. - Within a module all property declaration that share a common procedure name MUST have equivalent coptional-parameter-list> elements including the number of <positional-parameters>, <optional-parameters> and coptional-parameters, the name value of each corresponding parameter, the declared type of each corresponding parameter, and the actual coptional-parameter-mechanism> used for each corresponding parameter.
+However, corresponding <optional-param> elements can differ in the presence and data value of their <default-value> elements and as can whether or not the coparameter-mechanism> is implicitly specified or explicitly specified. - The declared type of a <property-LHS-declaration> is the declared type of its <value-param> element. - The declared type of a property set declaration MUST be Object, Variant, or a named class. - Within a module a property let declaration and a <property-get-declaration> that share a common procedure name MUST have the same declared type. - If the <value-param> of a <property-LHS-declaration> does not have a <parameter-mechanism> element or has a <parameter-mechanism> consisting of the keyword ByRef, it has the same meaning as if it instead had a <parameter-mechanism> element consisting of the keyword ByVal.

-- The <value-param> of a <property-LHS-declaration> always has the runtime semantics of a ByVal parameter.
+- The <value-param> of a <property-LHS-declaration> always has the runtime semantics of a ByVal parameter. - If a <property-LHS-declaration> includes a <param-array> element the argument value corresponding to the <value-param> in an invocation of the property is not included as an element of its param array.